Why Random Acts of Kindness Matter to Your Well-being

-Kindness is a habit of giving—of wanting to lift burdens from others, or to merely provide a helping hand or a shoulder to cry on.
+Kindness is a habit of giving—of wanting to lift burdens from others or to merely provide a helping hand or a shoulder to cry on.
 It humanizes us; it lifts us spiritually.
-And, it is good for us.
+And it is good for us.

-Interestingly, the simple witnessing of others being kind can release the same “feel good” chemicals that doing an act of kindness can produce.
+Interestingly, the simple witnessing of others being kind can release the same “feel good” chemicals that engaging in an act of kindness can produce.
 However, one can yield a greater benefit by being the performer of acts of kindness.
 Look for opportunities to be kind and count your acts of kindness.
 You will experience the rewards almost immediately.
 One act of small kindness can release an enormous chain of positive events.
 The miracle of kindness is that it is contagious and something we should all want to pass on and spread to many others.